oracle-livelabs/adb/shared/adb-auto-indexing/intro/intro.md

 Automatic indexing enables Autonomous Database users to benefit from indexing without the risks inherent in making changes without analyzing the effect changes will make to the application workload.

-The workshop is designed to be used in a 19c Autonomous Database (ADB) instance.
+The workshop is designed to be used in a 19c Autonomous Database instance.

 Estimated time for the entire workshop: 60 minutes